dwyl/learn-flutter/README.md

 inside the `_doneList` set.

-Since we are using `MaterialPageRoute` and `Scaffold`, the back button is automatically added to the appbar, making it possible to *pop* the screen and go back to the screen showing the todo list.
+Since we are using `MaterialPageRoute` and `Scaffold`, the back button is automatically added to the `appbar`, making it possible to *pop* the screen and go back to the screen showing the todo list.

 If we rerun our app, we can now navigate between pages.
 Hurray! :tada: